Bad Solenoid In Your Golf Cart? Here’s How To Test And Fix It

 6. A 12v power supply, such as a battery charger

-How To Test The Solenoid Without Removing It From The Cart
+How To Test The Golf Cart Solenoid Without Removing It

-BEFORE testing the golf cart solenoid, test both the accelerator micro switch and the key switch.
-These components are both wired into the control circuit of the solenoid and if they are faulty, the solenoid will not operate.
+Before testing the golf cart solenoid, make sure to test the accelerator micro switch.
+Also, test the key switch.
+The control circuit of the solenoid has two components wired into it.
+If these components are faulty, the solenoid won’t work.

 Turn the ignition switch on and press the accelerator.
 Do you hear a click?
 At this point, we still have to test the solenoid, but we know something…power is not activating the solenoid.
 With the pedal depressed, check the voltage at the small terminals of the solenoid.
 If there is no voltage, then the solenoid is NOT at fault.
 If there is a click, then…proceed to the next paragraph.

-With the key turned off and the cables disconnected, set the voltmeter to the ohms setting and touch each large terminal with the probes.
+Turn off the key and disconnect the cables.
+Set the voltmeter to ohms.
+Touch the probes to each large terminal.
 There should be zero ohms.
 If the reading is not zero, then the solenoid is stuck and needs to be replaced.

 If the ohmmeter does read zero, set the cart to forward travel and turn the key switch on.
 Press the accelerator pedal (or have a friend do it) and you should hear a click.
 If you don’t hear a click, measure the resistance anyway.
 If it now shows resistance, where there was none before, it should be under 0.4 ohms.